DrJingLee/po/README.md

+# 🍊🍊🍊ordinals is a global movement🍊🍊🍊🍊

+To assist more people join the translation of handbook Here I uploaded the po file for translation

 # po file download

-To assist more people join the translation of handbook

-Here I attach the po file for translation

 1,You may simply downnload the po file or `message.pot`